regmibijay/opencarp-analyzer/README.md

 ## Examples
 `opencarp-analyzer -c header1.txt header2.txt -t Trace_0.dat -i i_Ks V i_NCX `
- will read `header1.txt` and `header2.txt` and append the column names so content of `header1.txt` is before `header2.txt` and then read `Trace_0.dat` and create a dataframe with corrent column names.
+ will read `header1.txt` and `header2.txt` and combine  column names so content of `header1.txt` is before `header2.txt`.
+After that it reads `Trace_0.dat` and creates a dataframe with given column names.
 Then the given `i_Ks`, `V` and `i_NCX` files are generated in `.txt` format with respective values from `Trace_0.dat`.

 `opencarp-plotter -f data/i_*.txt data_2/*.txt -i MurineMouse header -t Comparision of voltages in mV -legend upper right` will read `data` folder and extract all the files containing `i_` in the name and `.txt` extension.
-Then it will search for `*.txt` files in `data2` folder and make a list of all files, from with all files containing either `MurineMouse` or `header` in filename are omitted.
+Then it will search for `*.txt` files in `data2` folder and make a list of all files, from which all files containing either `MurineMouse` or `header` in filename are omitted.
 Now we create a plot with title of `Comparision of voltages in mV` and legends in upper right corner.